Rest Area Case Study – Visitor Feedback

 Visitor Feedback – The Solution

 For this reason, DOT’s implemented Opiniator, replacing paper comment cards with a digital alternative.
-Feedback is prompted with clear, simple signage explaining to visiting drivers on how to provide instant feedback using their cell phones.
-This can be done by scanning a QR code, sending an SMS or calling in to complete a quick survey.
+Feedback prompts via clear, simple signage explaining to visiting drivers on how to provide instant feedback using their cell phones.
+Delivered by scanning a QR code, sending an SMS or calling in to complete a quick survey.

 “From a logistical point of view, replacing the old system with Opiniator is as simple as replacing the comment cards with the appropriate signage.
 We got started in May of 2018 with a few of our rest areas and Welcome Centers, and by June we had the signs up in all 26 locations.”